h3rogam3r8/cse-312/README.md

 # UB Eats
 ### Framework: Flask / Python
 This is @7's CSE 312 Final Project.
 This repository contains the necessary files to launch our web application.
+Click on the drop-down arrows to get more information on each Project Part or Testing procedure.

 ![UBeats Overview](static/video/docker.gif)

-## For Testing
+</details> <details> <summary> <h2> General Testing Procedure : </h2></summary>

 Clone the repository: